JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `mintTokens.send({ amount }, options)`

 Mint new tokens.
 This function can only be called if the address of the colony contract is the owner of the token contract.
-If this is the case, then this function can only be called by the address assigned the `ROOT_ROLE`.
+If this is the case, then this function can only be called by the address assigned the colony `ROOT` role.

 **Input**